 However, no one wants to know that they have less chance to hit, so let them sweat the hand and leave this information to yourself.

 That being said, revealing your hand when players are already all-in is not the worst thing you can do.

 Whatever happens, you should not give away ANY information about what type of holding you folded.

-It means you should not react to the flop in any way after folding your hand, even if you would have hit it and made a strong hand.
+It means you shouldn’t react to the flop in any way after folding your hand, even if you would’ve hit it and made a strong hand.

 9. Do Not Show Your Hand To Anyone While Playing

-Even if you are sitting next to your friend who already folded, you should never reveal your holding because they can unintentionally give away the strength of your hand or try to give a piece of advice.
+Even if you’re sitting next to your friend who already folded, you should never reveal your holding because they can unintentionally give away the strength of your hand or try to give a piece of advice.

 Likewise, you should never try to give advice or ask for it.
 This is against the official poker rules.

 Play your hands individually, without help from outside.